Leumeah - Minto Heights

 Leumeah - Minto Heights has a typical household mix, with a lower-than-average median household size

 Family households account for 74.3% of all households, including 35.3% couples with children, 23.6% couples without children, and 13.8% single parent families.
-Non-family households make up the remaining 25.7%, with lone person households at 23.3% and group households comprising 2.4%.
+Non-family households make up the remaining 25.7%, with lone person households at 23.3% and group households comprising 2.4% of the total.
 The median household size is 2.8 people, which is smaller than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households